Develop and deepen Christ-centered relationships.

 - Most groups follow the Sunday morning sermon series

 It’s easy to get connected to a Grace Group that’s perfect for you!
-Just fill out the “Help Me Find a Grace Group” form so we can match you up with a group(s) that meets your needs.
+Just browse our list of groups or fill out the “Help Me Find a Grace Group” form so we can match you up with a group(s) that meets your needs.

 Grace Group Study Guides

 Grace Group Study Guides are an excellent complement to the weekly sermons and include questions that will promote deep spiritual discussions within your group.
 The Grace Group Study Guides can be downloaded from each week’s sermon post.